xwavex/Ingress-Version-Extractor/README.md

 What you have to do next:

 1. First you have to place the `apktool.jar` into the `res/`-folder, if it isn't already in there.
-2. The only thing that comes next, is to launch the application and to set two parameters.
-... `java IVEMain <apkFilePath> <releaseDate>`
+2. The only thing that comes next, is to launch the application and to set two parameters.<br />`java IVEMain <apkFilePath> <releaseDate>`

 Short example: